Thurneysen's law: Reception and criticism

 The reception of Thurneysen's law has been patchy at best.
 Many text- and handbooks choose to completely ignore it, or to pass over it with only slight mention, and it remains among the lesser known sound laws of Germanic philology.
 This is perhaps in part due to its limited scope, but certainly also due to what have been perceived as problematic aspects of its formulation, and the apparent exceptions listed above.

 Recent formulations

-In 1968, Noam Chomsky and Morris Halle published a new and somewhat less sensitive form of Thurneysen's Law in modern notation.
+In 1968, Noam Chomsky and Morris Halle published a new and somewhat less sensitive form of Thurneysen's law in modern notation.
 This version lacks Thurneysen's rules about consonantal clusters, and his observations on the effects of liquids.
-It has been seen, therefore, as deficient with respect to the original.
+It has been therefore seen as deficient with respect to the original.